BUSINESS MANAGEMENT

 Earning a Diploma in Business Management opens doors to a vast array of opportunities.
 This diploma is a merging of the courses from the Accounting Administration program and from the Business Administration program, with the preferred courses from the Post-Graduate Diploma in Business Management.
 Students are therefore training in three key areas for optimum employment opportunities -- accounting, business, and management.

-NATIONAL OCCUPATION CLASSIFICATION (NOC) CODES
+ASSOCIATED NATIONAL OCCUPATION CLASSIFICATION (NOC) CODES

 After earning a diploma in Business Management, graduates are eligible for positions falling under the following NOC Codes